A Step Too Far: When ERP Crosses From Doable to Overwhelming

 Key Takeaway

-When exposures feel unbearable, it’s not a sign that ERP “isn’t for you” — it’s a signal to adjust how the work is being done.
-With the right pacing, therapist support, and creative exposure design, ERP can be challenging but still doable — and that’s where the most powerful learning happens.
+When exposures feel unmanageable, it’s not evidence that ERP “doesn’t work” — it’s a signal that the balance needs recalibrating.
+With the right pacing, therapist guidance, and support structure, ERP can stay challenging without becoming overwhelming — and that’s where the most meaningful progress occurs.

 References